-When investing in your 401(k) or other retirement plan, target-date funds might seem a relatively simple place to park your money.
-You pick a fund that is dated around when you plan to retire, and that fund promises to rebalance—that is, shift the risk profile of its investments as you approach that date.
+When investing in your 401(k) or other retirement savings account, target-date funds, also known as life-cycle funds, are one popular option.
+You pick a fund that is dated around when you plan to retire, and that fund promises to rebalance—that is, shift the risk profile of its investments—as you approach that date.

-Target-date funds are often a form of mutual fund that are designed with a timeline in mind, automatically shifting the fund’s investment mix as the target date draws nearer.
+Target-date funds are designed to help manage investment risk.
+You pick a fund with a target year that is closest to the year you anticipate retiring, say a "2050 Fund."
 The closer a fund gets to its target date, the more it focuses on assets that traditionally have a lower risk profile, such as fixed income, cash and cash equivalents.
 This shift across asset classes is called a “glide path.”
 A fund’s glide path is designed to reduce investment risk over time—but glide paths can vary considerably from fund to fund.

-Similarly, reaching the target date doesn’t mean you’ve saved enough to meet your retirement needs.
-Whether or not your retirement savings goals will be met will depend on a number of factors, including how much you contribute, the market’s performance and what other sources of retirement income you have at your disposal.
+In either case, reaching the target date does not mean you’ve saved enough to meet your goal.
+Whether or not your retirement savings goals will be met will depend on many factors, including how much you invest in the fund, the fund’s market performance and other sources of retirement income available to you.

 As with any mutual fund, fees should be a key consideration.
 A small percentage difference in fees can add up to a big dollar difference in the returns on your mutual fund, so it is important to be aware of all the fees associated with any fund you invest in.
 You can compare the fees and expenses of different funds using FINRA’s Fund Analyzer.

-It also pays to look at your overall investments that will sit alongside your target-date funds.
-An outsized holding of stocks or bonds elsewhere will effectively increase your weighting in those asset classes overall, possibly either magnifying or offsetting the impact of the target-date fund holdings.
+It also pays to look at your overall investment portfolio.
+An outsized holding of stocks or bonds elsewhere will increase your weighting in those asset classes overall, possibly either magnifying or offsetting the impact of the target-date fund holdings.

 One additional wrinkle: the nature of the funds themselves is more of a “set it and forget it” mechanism by which investors put their money in and let the managers do the allocation as time goes on.
-However, that shift in allocation may not take into account market events or concerns.
+However, that shift in allocation might not take into account market events or other concerns.
 That also means it doesn’t take into account changes in your broader portfolio, your situation or your risk tolerance.
 It’s important to monitor the fund’s performance and assess whether its investments continue to meet your needs and risk tolerance over time.